aravind2077/tic-tac-toe/README.md

 The slots have been numbered so as to players know what to input when marking a slot.

 The clear command works only in jupyter notebook.
-Playes to move first is chosen randomly.
+Player to move first is chosen randomly.

 ![Screenshot (158)](https://user-images.githubusercontent.com/91046698/143774102-7cdbc0a3-2ca0-45e8-aa43-43137986be9e.png)